ibnumusyaffa/simple-react-typescript-cheatsheet/README.md

 </Button>
 ```

-This looks nice, but its not work well with typescript. here the alternative using `radix-ui/react-slot`
+This looks nice, but its not work realy well with typescript. here the alternative using `radix-ui/react-slot`

 ```tsx